 14. Toward a Practical Theory of Managing the Arts (Julian Stahl and Martin Tröndle)

-Constance DeVereaux is the Director of the MFA Program in Arts Administration at University of Connecticut.
-USA.
+Constance DeVereaux is Director of the MFA Program in Art Leadership and Cultural Management at University of Connecticut, USA.

 'DeVereaux has done a great service in putting this collection of articles.
-Altogether, that the book should appeal to students and academics.' -- Arts Management Network
+Altogether, that the book should appeal to students and academics.'
+Ann Tonks, Arts Management Network